hepp/akai-apc40-mk2/README.md

 }
 ```

-Update them to send the commands to any MIDI API.
+Update these methods (exchange MidiBus class), to send all the commands to another API.

 ### LED Map